openshift/openshift-origin-design/designs/virtualization/4.x/Templates/Templates.md

 They will get a list of templates to select from.
 ![List of all the Templates](img/ListOfTemplates.png)

-In case a user selects a template that has required fields that are missing, these fields will be popped out and the 'create VM' button will become disabled until they are edited.
+In case a user selects a template that has required fields that are missing, users will be notified about that via a notification.
+These fields will be popped out and the 'create VM' button will become disabled until they are edited.

 ![If a required field is missing](img/RequiredFieldsMissing.png)